cl-test-grid/cl-test-grid/reporting/README.md

-       `:no-resource` This status is designed to represent situations when testsuite can not be run due to absense of necessary enviromnent.
+       `:no-resource` This status is designed to represent situations when testsuite can not be run due to absense of necessary environment.

          For example, CFFI test suite needs a small
          C library to be build.
 On Windows user must